RedHatGov/rhmap-workshops/docs/www/4.2/default/LABS-MASTERLIST.md

 ## a-tour-of-the-cli.md
 Basics of the RHMAP command line interface.
 And setting up for SSH access.

-## a-tour-of-the-api.md
+## a-tour-of-the-cloud-api.md
-COMGIN SOON!
 Basic tour around the capability within the mBaaS APIs.

 ## working-with-scm.md
 Setting up and working with the secure source control repo within RHMAP.